mhoennig/hs.hsadmin.ng/doc/rbac.md

 But not in all cases role-depreciation takes place.
-E.g. often a tenant-role is granted another tenant-role, because it should be again allowed to view sub-objects.
+E.g. often a tenant-role is granted another tenant-role, because it should be again allowed to select sub-objects.
 The same for the agent-role, often it is granted another agent-role.